-- Does the project plan and design adequately address and account for the influence of race, ethnicity, sex, gender, and age diversity? - Would the project outcomes extend or validate the applicability of regenerative medicine discoveries to underserved populations, including underserved racial/ethnic communities? - Has the applicant described prior efforts or proposed plans for outreach, partnership, or educational activities to inform the development of DEI within the research project?
+- Does the project plan and design adequately address and account for the influence of genetic, environmental and/or other external factors that may impact research findings? - Would the project outcomes extend or validate the applicability of regenerative medicine discoveries to additional affected populations, patients or communities? - Has the applicant described prior efforts or proposed plans for outreach, partnership, or educational activities to inform the development of the research project?